-Aside from her doctoral studies, Sara has worked as a Research Associate at the University of Nottingham's Rights Lab, the world's largest group of modern slavery researchers.
-There, she conducted research for various large research projects, including the 2019 Walk Free's 'Measurement, Action, Freedom' Report, an independent assessment of government progress towards achieving UN Sustainable Development Goal (SDG) 8.7.; and the United Nations University's evidence-based policy guide on 'effective measures' that can be implemented at the national and multinational policy level to achieve SDG 8.7. in contexts of conflict, humanitarian crisis and migration.
+Aside from her doctoral studies, Sara has worked as a Research Associate at the University of Nottingham's Rights Lab Beacon of Excellence, the world's largest group of modern slavery researchers.
+There, she conducted research for various large research projects, including the 2019 Walk Free's 'Measurement, Action, Freedom' Report, an independent assessment of government progress towards achieving UN Sustainable Development Goal (SDG) 8.7.; and the United Nations University's evidence-based policy guide on 'effective measures' that can be implemented at the national and multinational policy level to achieve SDG 8.7. in contexts of conflict, humanitarian crisis, and migration.
+In a consultancy capacity, Sara also provides training and undertakes research for asylum lawyers, NGOs, and refugee-led community-based organisations.

 Previously, Sara worked in the field of international refugee protection and human rights.
 She worked at the UN Refugee Agency (UNHCR) in London, where she conducted a participatory study with newly recognised Eritrean refugees in the UK; at Refugee Roots, a Nottingham-based charity, where she managed cross-sectoral projects aimed at facilitating the inclusion of refugees into the host community; and at the International Federation for Human Rights (FIDH) as a legal trainee of the Americas Office in Brussels.
-In a consultancy capacity, Sara has provided training and undertaken research for asylum lawyers, NGOs, and refugee-led community-based organisations.

 Sara read Law (LLB/LLM) at the University of Salamanca in Spain and at Queen's University of Belfast (Erasmus Exchange Programme).
 She received her LLM in International and European Law from the Institute for European Studies (IES), Free University of Brussels (VUB) and her MA in Social Science Research (Socio-Legal Studies) from the University of Nottingham.
 Sara also holds a Certificate in International Human Rights Law from the Human Rights Law Centre, University of Nottingham.